melsen-dev/genome-scanner/README.md

 `genome-scanner` is an open source application to scan for Single Nucleotide Polymorphisms (SNPs) from Variant Call File (VCF) files that result from Whole Genome Sequencing (WGS) data analysis (e.g. sequencing.com, dantelabs.com).
 It scans the user-provided VCF file (can be downloaded from sequencing provider) for annotated genes from the SNP database and outputs a report table with associated risk or each found SNP.
 This application is an implementation of the findings in referenced papers for research purposes only.
 It is not recommended as guidance in medical diagnosis and treatment.
+There might be conflicting results from different studies, see referenced papers for more details.

 SNP Database\
 [<img src="./doc/snpdb.png" width="800"/>](./doc/snpdb.png)